 - Built-in Wi-Fi and full web browser capability

-My first impressions of the 70UF7700’s picture performance was very positive… the picture image was as bright, colorful, detailed and dynamic as ever when compared to last year’s equivalent model(s).
+My first impressions of the 70UF7700’s picture performance were very positive… the picture image was as bright, colorful, detailed and dynamic as ever when compared to last year’s equivalent model(s).

 One area of performance with the 70UF7700 that appeared to be better to my eyes without doing a direct comparison was black level performance.
 Black levels seemed to be deeper and darker, and with lesser amounts of grayish overtones that can be an issue with IPS panels.
 And since this TV does not have an IPS panel, this leads me to believe that this could have been a contributing factor to its perceived increased black level performance.

-I should also mention that black level performance was still not as deep on any given Sony or Samsung model, as well as Vizio’s full-array LED back-lit models with local dimming.
+I should also mention that black level performance was still not as deep on any given Sony or Samsung model, as well as for Vizio’s full-array, LED back-lit models with local dimming.
 Also, the TV’s contrast ratio could have been better.

 In addition, shadow detail on this display could have also been better.
 Image detail in several dark scenes I viewed was obscured, making objects difficult to see.

 Side angle viewing on this display did have some picture dimming and some contrast loss when viewed from wide angles, however, this effect was on the minimal side.

 The sound quality of the two down-firing speakers was a little better than average when compared to the typical sound output of most flat-panel TVs.
 The sound was a bit more full-bodied and not as lean as what I usually hear from this type of panel design.
 However, the bass output was still lacking.

 To sum up the picture quality of the 70UF7700: it performed well in color reproduction, detail and clarity, on the other hand, I found it somewhat lacking in deep black level, shadow detail and contrast performance.